MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 > [!NOTE]
 > Update operations running under `SNAPSHOT` isolation internally execute under `READ COMMITTED` isolation when the `SNAPSHOT` transaction accesses any of the following:
 >
-> A table with a FOREIGN KEY constraint.
+> A table with a foreign key constraint.
 >
-> A table that is referenced in the FOREIGN KEY constraint of another table.
+> A table that is referenced in the foreign key constraint of another table.
 >
 > An indexed view referencing more than one table.
 >